f16hari/ADO_Project_Migration_Tool/Readme.md

 1. Get the tool build contents.
 2. Verify if it contains **ADOMigration.exe** and **appsettings.json** along with other dlls.
 3. Open the cmd prompt in the same location as of the tool
-4. Verify if .net 8 is installed in the environment where the tool will be run on or else install it from `[text](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)`
+4. Verify if .net 8 is installed in the environment where the tool will be run on or else install it from [.Net 8 Download](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) In this link look for the latest SDK and download based on you processor architecture and OS (x64 or x86 etc).

 ## Operations Supported
 1. Move work items to a different team project